TES APPLICATIONS

 for Power Generation.

 At wet-cooled stations, TES focuses on the condenser as a critical performance node.
-We restore MW output lost to back-pressure decay by maintaining a clean, film-protected surface.
+We review output losses linked to back-pressure decay and test whether surface condition improvements are visible in matched site data.

 Station Fitment